myles-parfeniuk/data_control/README.md

     });
 ```

-Using the same fan example, it makes for good organization to register the callbacks within the class constructors:
+Using the same fan example, it makes for good organization to register the call-back functions within the class constructors:

 ```cpp
 //in main.cpp